 And for reference, here we are together:

 He looks, as Christine put it, like he’s wearing his daddy’s work shirt at the moment, with the harness so big on him.
 It’s actually loose at the moment but that’s all right since I can’t put weight on him.
 At the moment when he works he provides me some forward momentum to brace against and I use him in exactly the opposite fashion as I use a cane.
 With a cane I lean toward it to keep from wobbling away from it, with Sid I lean away from him to keep from falling into him.
-Once his growth plates have fused and we get the OK on his hip and elbow X-rays, I can stand a little more upright.
+I’m am so happy with my pet insurance, I can hardly wait until his growth plates have fused and we get the OK on his hip and elbow X-rays, I can stand a little more upright.
 But you can see from the photo that his prong collar isn’t going to tighten unless he’s actually gotten far enough ahead of me that I can’t hang onto his harness anymore.